trow/LivingClara/README.md

 **Mod Component 1: Keepable Clara NPC**
 Clara no longer disappears shortly after recruitment at the Copper Coronet.
 We've reworked the end of Hexxat's introductory quest, allowing you to **kill Hexxat to keep Clara**.
 Clara is a Female Human Lawful Evil Thief **with the ability to change her kit type at will**.
 Though initially weak, she levels up quickly, gaining stats and abilities through party banter.
 You may also summon Clara when starting a new *Throne of Bhaal* game.

-*Mazzy MegaMod* includes an optional soundset for Clara (details below).
+Living Clara also includes an optional soundset for Clara from *Mazzy MegaMod* (details below).

 **Mod Component 2: Darkside Anomen: An Expansion for Evil Anomen** Adds content for Chaotic Neutral Anomen if he **fails his paladin test**.
 This component is mostly complete and semi-optional.